Update as of June 26, 5:00 PT: This article has been updated to reflect the latest official guidance on PPP loan forgiveness.

 - How much of the PPP funds do you have left?
 How will you use these funds?

 - Do you need to make adjustments in the next 12 weeks to meet the 60% threshold?

 Step 10: Make adjustments to your payroll expenses.

 In a perfect world, you’ll review your PPP spending and discover that you’re right on track for total loan forgiveness.
 But in real life, random, unexpected stuff happens and you’ll probably need to adjust.

 If you’re not on track for loan forgiveness, use your initial plan to calculate what adjustments you need to make.
-Remember, you only have four weeks left of your forgiveness window, so you’ll need to implement changes right away.
+Remember, you only have 12 weeks left of your forgiveness window, so you’ll need to implement changes right away.